-BOOT CAMP CLASSROOM TRANSFORMATION CHANCE CARDS:
+BOOT CAMP CLASSROOM TRANSFORMATION OPTIONAL EXTRA:

+Because it was boot camp day, I also set up an obstacle course in my classroom to make it extra fun!
 Every time students passed a math challenge, they got to draw a chance card out of a bucket.
 It might say something like, “Do 10 jumping jacks”, “Do 5 push-ups”, or my favorite, “Complete the Obstacle Course.”

 The obstacle course was made up of items in my classroom that I laid in order around the room.
 I explained to my students before we started that if they grabbed the right chance card, they would complete the obstacle course around the room.
 This meant crawling under some desks, hopping through tires, weaving around chairs, and walking on top of something.
 This was definitely my class’s favorite part of the room transformation!